 I admit I was late to cryptocurrency investing.

 I heard about it years ago but never gave it much thought until this year.
-Everyone was saying it was too late at that point but I had some extra cash I was willing to lose.
+Everyone was saying it was too late at that point.
+However, I had some extra cash.
 Therefore, like any investor with a high risk tolerance, I threw caution to the wind and said;

 I opened a Coinbase account and bought some coins.
 The three offered there were Bitcoin(BTC), Ethereum(ETH) and Litecoin(LTC).
 My “portfolio” was about an even split between the three.

 I didn’t have a specific strategy or a timetable for investing.
 I just knew I didn’t want to make it a big investment due to the potential for loss.
 It was $200 here, $200 there and it continued until December.
 All told, I threw about $3300 into this thing.